rayanssan/Kuko/README.md

 <h1>${\textsf{\color{purple}Kuko}}$</h1>

-Kuko is a web service that works with Apache Zookeeper.
-It enables users to create and manage interactive quizzes via terminal commands or with POST/GET requests.
+<strong>Kuko</strong> is a web service that works with Apache Zookeeper.
+It enables users to create and manage interactive quizzes via direct terminal commands or with POST/GET requests.

 <strong>1 - How to execute the application:</strong>